jitsi/jitsi-slack/README.md

 #### Slack

+NOTE: This project uses the original outdated Slack OAUTH 2.0 flow.
+Work is in progress to update this to use Slack's V2 OAUTH 2.0 flow.

 A slack account needs to be created as well as an [app](https://api.slack.com/apps).
 The app created is intended for development purposes.
 The following functionality must be enabled in the `Add